kumahq/kuma-demo/vagrant/README.md

 If you try to access the marketplace via [http://192.168.33.70:8000](http://192.168.33.70:8000), it won't work because that traffic goes through the dataplane and is now encrypted via mTLS.

-To enable traffic once mTLS has been enabled, please check add [traffic permission policies](#traffic-permissions-policy).
+To enable traffic once mTLS has been enabled, please add [traffic permission policies](#traffic-permissions-policy).

 ### Traffic Permissions